Raspberry pi pico analog Input/Output Example

 Gesture Game

-Filtering of analog signals typically assumes a constant sampling rate.
-However, not every activity in the system needs to run at this rate, so in practice this usually means that the signal processing activity is interleaved with other computation.
+Filtering analog signals typically assumes a consistent sampling frequency.
+However, not all system processes require this same high rate, so in practice, signal processing is often interleaved with other computations.

 A sample circuit for connecting a three-channel analog accelerometer, useful for measuring tilt and motion.